binnes/esp8266Workshop/README.md

 IoT workshop based on ESP8266, a DHT11/22 and NeoPixel RGB LED

-For the workshop instructions please visit this site : [https://binnes.github.io/esp8266Workshop/](https://binnes.github.io/esp8266Workshop/)
+This version of the workshop uses the IBM Cloud IoT Platform as the MQTT broker.
+The workshop has since been upgraded to use a different MQTT service.

-There is also a downloadable PDF containing the workshop instructions available [here](https://binnes.github.io/esp8266Workshop/pdf/esp8266Workshop.pdf)
+There is also a downloadable PDF containing the instructions for this version of the workshop [here](https://binnes.github.io/esp8266Workshop/pdf/esp8266Workshop.pdf)

 ## Updating content